AndrewT2013/groupproject/README.md

   ##### https://developers.taxjar.com/api/guides/python/#python-quickstart

 ## **Limitations:**
+  ##### 1. Application design layout and formatting changes depending on the operating system of the user (Mac or Windows).
-  ##### 1. Application is limited to postal and zip codes within the United States, but does not include international codes from other countries.
+  ##### 2. Application is limited to postal and zip codes within the United States, but does not include international codes from other countries.
-  ##### 2. Application is limited to 10 items for the price list, but can later implement a scoll inoput list in the future fotr more inputs.
+  ##### 3. Application is limited to 10 items for the price list, but can later implement a scoll inoput list in the future fotr more inputs.
-  ##### 3. Application can work with online purchases, but it depends on the online storefront as the application does NOT take shipping costs into account.
+  ##### 4. Application can work with online purchases, but it depends on the online storefront as the application does NOT take shipping costs into account.

 ## **Project Host/Repository:**
   ##### https://github.com/AndrewT2013/groupproject/